suhassuhas/suhassuhas/README.md

 Hello, my name is Suhas .
 I am a software developer with one year of experience working as a Software Engineer at [Cisco.](https://www.cisco.com/) My technology stack involves C, Python, Golang, Docker, Gin, Mongodb, Dynamodb.
 Besides programming, I have an immense interest in Cricket.

-- 🌱 I’m currently learning Golang,Kafka
-- 👯 I’m looking to collaborate on Microservice
-- 🤔 I’m looking for help with Kafka,Jenkins
 - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/suhas-r-97a508165/)](https://www.linkedin.com/in/suhas-r-97a508165/)

 ### Some stats